HMS Severn (N57): Service history

 In March 1940 Severn returned to home waters and was employed on interception patrols in the North Sea.
 This involved searching for U-boats, surface raiders and blockade runners, and she was active in this capacity during the Norwegian campaign.
-In May 1940, she sank the Swedish sailing vessel Monark, which had been taken into German service.
+In May 1940, she sank the Swedish merchant Monark, which had been taken into German service.

 In May 1941 Severn was reassigned to Gibraltar with the 8th Submarine Flotilla.
 During this period she made several patrols in the western Mediterranean, and she also sailed with HG 69 as ocean escort In June 1941 Severn fired upon an Italian Argonauta class submarine and later sank the Italian merchants Polinnia and Ugo Bassi.
 In August, she attacked an unidentified submarine.

 She was one of a number of submarines ordered to track the German battleship Bismarck before her eventual sinking.
 Severn returned to Gibraltar upon the sinking of Bismarck.

 In 1942 Severn returned to home waters, where she employed again on interception duties.

 In May 1943 she returned to the Mediterranean to join the naval operations leading up to the invasion of Sicily (Operation Husky).
 Following this she was stationed at Haifa, and took part in relief operations to the garrison at Leros during the Aegean campaign.

 In January 1944 Severn was assigned to the Eastern Fleet, joining 2nd Submarine Flotilla at Trincomalee in May.
 There she took part in interception patrols in the Indian Ocean.